dsa-2/docs/broker/edge-broker/tokens.md

 * **Time_Range**
   * $type:string, $writable:config
-  * when can the token be used, when token expired it will remove itself
+  * when can the token be used
+  * token expired it will remove itself and clients will be removed if it's managed

 * **Count**
   * $type:number, $writable:config